Culture Ministry Marks World Theatre Day

 He added that the gathering of playwrights on this occasion, although lacking a theatrical performance this year due to Ramadan, is an opportunity to exchange ideas and bring together different generations to study what contributes to the advancement of Qatari theater, a priority for the Ministry of Culture.

-Speaking to Qatar News Agency (QNA), theater critic Dr. Hassan Rashid emphasized the early interest of Qatari theater in celebrating World Theatre Day.
+Speaking to QNA, theater critic Dr. Hassan Rashid emphasized the early interest of Qatari theater in celebrating World Theatre Day.
 He stressed the need to revive the spirit of theatrical movement and exert more efforts that contribute to the progress and revival of theater in Qatar through the annual festival, theatrical season, workshops, and courses that polish the artistic talents of playwrights.

 Legal Disclaimer: